 Baphomet: Was the Diabolical Demon Really Worshipped by Knights Templars?

-Baphomet is perhaps best-known as the name of a deity supposedly worshipped by the Knights Templars.
+Baphomet is the demonic entity allegedly worshipped by the Knights Templars who later became a symbol for Satanic worships.
 During the Inquisition of the Templars in the 14th century, the knights were falsely accused of worshipping this figure.
 The famous icon of Baphomet, i.e. as a goat-headed idol, however, only emerged much later on.
 This icon quickly became a symbol of the occult, specifically as a representation of evil and the Devil.

 What is Baphomet?